Working with Teammates

 What happens during a retro

-1. The teammate reviews its SOUL.md, WISDOM.md, recent logs, and typed memories
+1. The teammate reviews its SOUL.md, GOALS.md, WISDOM.md, recent logs, and typed memories

 2. It produces four sections: